 There are two ways by which we can find Radians for the given angle:

-- By using the RADIANS function inside the TAN function or first we can use the RADIANS function on the degrees and then we can find the TAN from Radians.
+- Using the RADIANS function inside the TAN function, or first, we can use the RADIANS function on the degrees and then find the TAN from Radians.
 Below are calculations in Microsoft Excel in both ways:

 The TANGENT function used in our real life as well.
 TANGENT is used in architectures where the calculation of length and height is required for the geometric figures.
-It is also used in the aeronautics, navigation system, engineering, roofing, many trigonometric applications, GPS, etc. Pilot mostly used the TANGENT function to calculate the distance from ground for landing & safety purpose.
+It is also used in aeronautics, navigation system, engineering, roofing, many trigonometric applications, GPS, etc. The pilot mostly used the TANGENT function to calculate the distance from the ground for landing & safety purpose.

 In Mathematics, the formula will be TAN 0 = opposite side/adjacent side